Local plasticity rules can learn deep representations using self-supervised contrastive predictions: Empirical results

 Applying CLAPP to videos is especially interesting because their temporal sequence of images perfectly fits the scenario of \autoref{fig:fig0} a.
 In this setting, we take inspiration from \citet{Han2019}, and use a VGG-like stack of 2D and 3D convolutions to process video frames over time.
 On this task (101 classes), we found layer-wise GIM and CLAPP-s to achieve higher downstream classification accuracy than their end-to-end counterparts CPC and Hinge Loss CPC (see \autoref{tab:comp}), in line with the findings on STL-10 in \citet{Lowe2019}.
-On the other hand, we found that CLAPP requires many more negative samples on videos than on STL-10 and LibriSpeech.
+On the other hand, we found that CLAPP-s requires more negative samples (i.e. more simultaneous comparisons of positive and negative samples) on videos than on STL-10 and LibriSpeech.
 Under the constraint of temporal locality in fully local CLAPP, this leads to prohibitively long convergence times in the current setup.
+However, since CLAPP linearly combines updates stemming from multiple negative and positive samples, we eventually expect the same final performance, if we run the online CLAPP algorithm for a sufficiently long time.